 Beyond CREA: evolutionary patterns of non-allometric shape variation and divergence in a highly allometric clade of murine rodents

-Ariel E. Marcy1,*, D. Rex Mitchell2,3, Thomas Guillerme,4, Matthew J. Phillips5, and Vera Weisbecker2,3
+Ariel E. Marcy1, D. Rex Mitchell2, Thomas Guillerme,3, Matthew J. Phillips4, and Vera Weisbecker2,5*

-Affiliations: 1Commonwealth Scientific and Industrial Research Organisation (CSIRO), Science Connect, Canberra, ACT 2601, Australia; 2Flinders University, College of Science and Engineering, Bedford Park SA 5042, Australia; 3Centre of Excellence for Australian Biodiversity and Heritage 4University of Sheffield, school of Biosciences, Alfred Denny Building S10 2TN, United Kingdom; 5Queensland University of Technology, School of Biology & Environmental Science, Brisbane, Queensland, 4000 Australia; ariel.marcy@csiro.au
+Affiliations: 1Commonwealth Scientific and Industrial Research Organisation (CSIRO), Science Connect, Canberra, ACT 2601, Australia; 2Flinders University, College of Science and Engineering, Bedford Park SA 5042, Australia; 3University of Sheffield, school of Biosciences, Alfred Denny Building S10 2TN, United Kingdom; 4Queensland University of Technology, School of Biology & Environmental Science, Brisbane, Queensland, 4000 Australia; * vera.weisbecker@flinders.edu.au

 Abstract

-The shared ecological functions of the skull are thought to result in common evolutionary patterns in mammalian cranial shape.
-Craniofacial evolutionary allometry (CREA) is a particularly prominent pattern where larger species display proportionally elongate rostra and smaller braincases than smaller relatives.
-It was recently proposed that CREA arises from dietary ecology, and arises from biomechanical effects of cranial scaling when diets are constant, so that it should only appear in species with similar cranial functionality.
-Thus, deviations from CREA should be consistent with changes in cranial biomechanical function, for example due to dietary change.
+The shared functions of the skull are thought to result in common evolutionary patterns in mammalian cranial shape.
+Craniofacial evolutionary allometry (CREA) is a particularly prominent pattern where larger species display proportionally elongate facial skeletons and smaller braincases.
+It was recently proposed that CREA arises from biomechanical effects of cranial scaling when diets are similar.
+Thus, deviations from CREA should occur with changes in cranial biomechanicals, for example due to dietary change.
 Here, we test this using 3D geometric morphometric analysis in a dataset of Australian murine crania, which are highly allometric.
-Specifically, We contrast ordinated allometric and non-allometric variation, cranial integration/modularity, and divergence patterns over time.
-This confirmed that dietary specialists are not part of the sample’s common allometric variation.
-Interestingly, CREA-like shape variation potentially related to posture also appeared in allometry-free PCA.
-Integration among cranial modules was higher, and modularity lower, with size included.
-Size contributed substantially to divergence of shape over time, but both size-included and allometry-free shape variation peaked at only 2-4 million years of divergence.
-Our results support the hypothesis that CREA is a composite pattern arising from selection on cranial function, with size-mediated stabilising selection a dominant process leading to high integration and limited shape divergence.
-However, CREA does not appear to represent a constraint because, as predicted, substantial non-allometric shape variation occurs alongside it, particularly where dietary specialisation reduces selection on gnawing function.
+We contrast allometric and non-allometric variation in the cranium by comparing evolutionary mode, allometry, ordinations, as well as allometry, integration, and modularity in functional modules.
+We found evidence of stabilising selection in size and size-free shape, and substantial non-allometric variation aligned with dietary specialisation in parallel with CREA.
+Integration among cranial modules was higher, and modularity lower, with size, but integration between rostrum and cranial vault, which are involved in the CREA pattern, dropped dramatically after size removal.
+Our results thus support the hypothesis that CREA is a composite arising from selection on cranial function, with substantial non-allometric shape variation occurring alongside CREA where dietary specialisation impacts selection on gnawing function.
+This emphasises the need to research mammalian cranial evolution in the context of allometric and non-allometric selection on biomechanical function.

-Keywords: allometry, CREA, geometric morphometrics, integration, modularity, Muridae, stabilizing selection
+Keywords: allometry, CREA, geometric morphometrics, integration, modularity, Muridae, stabilising selection

 Background

 The skull is arguably the most functionally diverse interface between a mammal and its environment.
 It is employed in the acquisition and mastication of food, receives the majority of sensory input, and carries the large and heavy brain.
 The evolution of mammalian cranial diversity is therefore assumed to be heavily influenced by the various selection regimes acting on cranial function.
 Possibly for this reason, cranial morphology across mammals displays some common patterns of evolutionary variation.
-The most widely discussed of these is the tendency of larger mammals to display elongate or “gracile”facial skeletons and smaller braincases relative to smaller species, particularly in closely related species (Cardini et al., 2015; Cardini & Polly, 2013; Mitchell et al., 2024a; Tamagnini et al., 2017).
-This pattern, termed craniofacial evolutionary allometry (CREA), has been found in a diverse range of vertebrates representing 11 different orders, especially those of mammals (Bright et al., 2016; Cardini, 2019). (e.g. Cardini, 2019)
+The most widely discussed of these is the tendency of larger mammals to have more elongate facial skeletons and smaller braincases relative to smaller species, particularly in closely related species (Cardini et al., 2015; Cardini & Polly, 2013; Mitchell et al., 2024a; Tamagnini et al., 2017).
+This pattern, termed craniofacial evolutionary allometry (CREA), exists in at least 11 vertebrate orders, especially those of mammals (Bright et al., 2016; Cardini, 2019), but the origins of this pattern have been unclear (e.g. Cardini, 2019)